 Nevil Shute was a nom de plume for Nevil Shute Norway, born in Middlesex, England, on 17 January 1899.
 His (handy) middle name came from his paternal grandmother Georgina Shute, who was also, aptly, a prolific author in her day!

 Before his career as an author, Nevil Shute Norway was an aeronautical engineer and a pilot.
-He helped develop airships, working as a stress engineer an airship project for a Vickers Ltd subsidiary.
+He helped develop airships, working as a stress engineer on an airship project for a Vickers Ltd subsidiary.

 By the outbreak of the Second World War, Nevil Shute was a rising novelist.
 However, he continued his engineering career, contributing to the war effort.
 And the British Ministry of Information cached in on his celebrity as a writer to send him to the Normandy Landings and Burma as a correspondent.

 By now, Shute was one of the world’s best-selling novelists.
 But as Thorn points out in his biography, “There was more to Nevil Shute than his books, a great deal more.”